EMT Classes in Vermont with Program Summaries

 Vermont residents interested in pursuing EMT training can find classes at the basic and intermediate levels at one university in this state.
 EMT classes are generally accompanied by labs and clinical field experiences in actual emergency response settings.
 Courses can also be taken in emergency medical services.
 Those completing these programs are eligible to become certified at the state and national levels through the Vermont Department of Health and the National Registry of Emergency Medical Technicians (NREMT).

 Details about this Vermont university are found below.
 Get information about levels of study and course topics addressed in these programs.
-Read helpful facts about this school in the table at the bottom of this article.
+Also in this article are helpful facts about this school in the table following this opening section.

 - The University of Vermont is located in downtown Burlington.
-The university offers basic, intermediate and refresher EMT courses through its College of Nursing and Health Sciences.
+The university offers basic, intermediate and Wilderness EMT courses through its College of Nursing and Health Sciences.

 School Facts: At a Glance